Jay Hunt OBE (Chair)

 Declan Keeney

-Declan Keeney PhD, FRSA is a Professor (Chair) of Screen Technologies & Innovation at Ulster University and Director of the Ulster Screen Academy.
+Declan Keeney PhD, FRSA is a Professor (Chair) of Screen Technologies & Innovation at Ulster University, Director of the Ulster Screen Academy and CEO of Studio Ulster.
 He is an expert advisor on the screen industry’s future workforce needs and in emerging screen technologies trends such as real-time VFX workflows.
 Declan co-founded Studio Ulster, in Northern Ireland, a £75m large scale commercial virtual production and real-time visual effects studio in partnership with Belfast Harbour Studios, Northern Ireland Screen and Ulster University.
+He was appointed as its CEO in June 2024.

 Laura Miele